mbinnun/MBPUP/README.md

 MBPUP Linux - remasterable live linux desktop - a fork of Bionic Dog (Ubuntu) 18.04 =

-MBPUP Linux is a linux disro remastered by MBinnun, based on the BionicDog Linux distro (which is itself a remastering of Ubuntu Bionic Beaver 18.04).
+MBPUP Linux is a linux disro remastered by MBinnun, based on the BionicDog Linux project (which is itself a remastering of Ubuntu Bionic Beaver 18.04).

 Unlike BionicDog and any other Puppy-like distros, MBPUP supplies a full featured Lubuntu (Ubuntu + LXDE environment) and intended to run on today's hardware.